ouspg/SoftwareHardwareSec/6.Hardware_hacking/README.md

 ## A) Reading cards and key tags

-**Fist task is to read and save different cards, key tags and inspect saved files**.
+**First task is to read and save different cards, key tags and inspect saved files**.
 In this tutorial you will learn to read access control cards and tags.

 Task is rather straightforward and requires you to put card/key at the back of flipper and executing correct module on device.